lauracondon/pands-project2021/README.md

 plt.savefig("data-visualizations/scatterplot - petal width v length.png")
 plt.show()
 ```
-We need to specify to individually specify what classes we want included in our scatterplot.
-Within this code, different styles can be assigned to each.
-There are -- different types of marker style that can be used including +...
-Here "." is used for each as its smaller size means there is less overlap of markers.
-The colour is specified, in line with the colours used for the seaborn palette.
+The plt.plot function from matplotlib is used to create the scatterplots [23].
+Each set or class to be included in the plot is listed individually.
+Different styles can then be applied to each.
+There are many different marker styles that can be used with matplotlib including diamonds, triangles and stars [24] Here point "." is used for all markers as its smaller size mean they overlap less.
+The colour is specified for each, in line with the colours used in the seaborn palette.

+Matplotlib also comes with an inbuilt function plt.scatter to create scatterplots with.
+This function allows the properties of each individual point (size, face colour, edge colour etc.) to be specified.
+For small datasets like Fisher's iris dataset there is not much difference in the efficiency of each function, but for large datasets, plt.plot can be noticeably more efficient and is this preferable [25].

 These scatterplots are plotted entirely with matplotlib.
-While seaborn will automatically generate axis labels and a legend based off the input, in matplotlib there presence has to be specified.
+While seaborn will automatically generate axes labels and a legend based off the input, in matplotlib their presence has to be specified.
 While this increases the amount of code required, the upside is that it makes these attributes easily editable, removable and understandable.

 **Step 6 - Pairplot**